Green card: Reading a permanent resident card

 surname, given name, middle name, first initial of father, first initial of mother (this line is spaced with "<<" between the surname and given name).
 Depending on the length of the name, the father's and mother's initials may be omitted.

-A full list of category codes (i.e. IR1, E21, etc.) can be found in the Federal Register or Foreign Affairs Manual.
+A full list of category codes (i.e. IR1, E21, etc.) can be found in the Code of Federal Regulations or Foreign Affairs Manual.

 Since May 11, 2010, new green cards contain an RFID chip and can be electronically accessed at a distance.
 They are shipped with a protective sleeve intended to protect the card from remote access, but it is reported to be inadequate.

 Visa-free travel for U.S. permanent residents

 The following countries and territories generally allow U.S. permanent residents to enter the country without a visa for purposes of tourism.